Whether you're already connected, or wish to reconnect - there are a number of ways to keep in touch with the School of Pharmacy.

 - Become a Preceptor

-- Bridging Program: The School of Pharmacy will be developing a Bridging Program to complement our Entry-to-Practice Doctor of Pharmacy (PharmD) program.
+- PharmD for Working Professionals: The School of Pharmacy has launched a new program for Canadian licensed pharmacists, to complement our Entry-to-Practice Doctor of Pharmacy (PharmD) program.
 While this program is in the very early stages of development, questions can be directed towards Dr. Lisa Bishop, program director.

 - Medication Therapy Services (MTS) Clinic: There are multiple ways to become involved in the MTS Clinic, whether through mentorship opportunities, professional development, research or patient referrals.
 We encourage you to contact Dr. Debbie Kelly, special advisor of innovation, with questions.